-If there are several KOSTAL inverters in a system, the inverter can be used as a WLAN bridge to the existing WLAN router.
-Additional inverters, energy meters or battery storage can be connected to this inverter using LAN cables to establish the connection to the local home network and the Internet.
+If there are several KOSTAL inverters in a system, the inverter can be used as a WLAN bridge to the WLAN router.
+Other inverters, energy meters or battery storage units can be connected via LAN cable to the inverter serving as a WLAN bridge to establish a connection to the local home network and beyond.